FuzionView/FV-Docs/source/index.rst

 ..
 FuzionView documentation master file, created by sphinx-quickstart on Sat Jan 20 11:09:55 2024.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 FuzionView Documentation
 =========================
 FuzionView software aggregates all utility location data (GIS) into a single map “on the fly”.
-This provides engineering design teams, facility operators, locators, excavators and homeowners with an unprecedented view of the underground utilities at the site, providing the opportunity for a safer, more efficient approach to each project.
-Each map is provided as part of an 811 ticket and is limited to the excavation area, plus a 100 foot buffer.
-The software is easy for facility operators to implement, and data is only available to authorized users.
+Engineering design teams, facility operators, locators, excavators and homeowners have an unprecedented view of the underground utilities at the site, providing the opportunity for a safer, more efficient approach to each project.
+FuzionView maps supplement the 811 ticket and are limited to the excavation area, plus a 100 foot buffer.
+Facility operators can quickly share their datasets and have control to disable access at any time.
+Map and feature data is only available to authorized users.

-This documentation has four audiences:
+Select the documentation that is right for you:

-**End User Documentation** is for homeowners, locators, excavators, and design Engineers who are ticket owners that want to use the FuzionView Ticket Viewer.
+**End User** Homeowners, locators, excavators, and design Engineers to view their tickets in the FuzionView Ticket Viewer.

-**Data Provider Documentation** is for facility owners and other data providers who need to configure datasets and users to manage their data.
+**Data Provider** Facility owners and other data providers to connect, authorize, and manage shared datasets.

-**System Operator Documentation** is for the GIS or IT staff at an 811 system operator who need to install and configure the FuzionView system.
+**System Operator** 811 system operator IT/GIS staff to implement and administer a FuzionView server.

-**Developer Documentation** is for those who wish to use the FuzionView Core Engine to build their own product.
+**Developer** Developers to leverage the FuzionView Core Engine open source product.

-Use these guides to explore the available functionality.
-If you have feedback, please email info@sharedgeo.org
+Please email info@sharedgeo.org with any feedback.

 .. toctree::
    :maxdepth: 99
-   :caption: User Documentation
+   :caption: End Users

    openfv
    ticketviewer